FabianPlum/OmniTrax/README.md

 OmniTrax will continue to track your video until it has either reached its last frame, or the **End Frame** (by default 250) which can be set in the **Detection (YOLO) >> Processing settings**.

 ![](images/use_04.gif)

+> [!NOTE]
-*NOTE: The ideal settings for the **Detector** and **Tracker** will always depend on your footage, especially on the relative animal size and movement speed.
+> The ideal settings for the **Detector** and **Tracker** will always depend on your footage, especially on the relative animal size and movement speed.
 Remember, **GIGO** (Garbage In Garbage Out) so ensuring your recordings are evenly-lit, free from noise, flickering, and motion blur, will go a long way to improve inference quality.
 Refer to the full **[Tracking](docs/tutorial-tracking.md)** tutorial for an in-depth explanation of each setting.*

 ## User guides
 * [CUDA installation instructions](docs/CUDA_installation_guide.md)